Total Dhamaal: Future

-Full On Dhamaal (TBA)
+Dhamaal 4 (2027)

-After the trailer release of Total Dhamaal, in an interview, director Indra Kumar said that another Dhamaal sequel is definitely on the cards and added that he has already registered two titles – Triple Dhamaal and Full On Dhamaal – for the next installment of the franchise.
-With the third film named Total Dhamaal, the fourth film will most probably be titled Full On Dhamaal.
+After the trailer release of Total Dhamaal, the third movie in an interview, director Indra Kumar said that another Dhamaal sequel is definitely on the cards and added that he has already registered two titles – Triple Dhamaal and Full On Dhamaal – for the next installment of the franchise.
+The fourth film will most probably be titled Dhamaal 4.